hfelippe/network-MI/README.md

-# network-MI
+# Network mutual information

-In construction . . .

-The file `functions.py` contains all functions to compute the network mutual information measures for graph similarity found in the manuscript [arXiv.2405.xxxxx](https://arxiv.org/list/physics.soc-ph/recent).
+The file `functions.py` contains all functions to compute the network mutual information measures for graph similarity found in the manuscript [arXiv.2405.05177](https://arxiv.org/abs/2405.05177).
-The folder `data` contains all data sets used in the manuscript: FAO product trades, APS scientific collaborations, and OpenFlights continental airport networks.
+The folder `data` contains all data sets used in the manuscript: FAO product trades, APS scientific collaborations, and the OpenFlights continental airport networks.
 The file `notebook.ipynb` goes through some of the results found in the manuscript, particularly the analysis over the FAO network.

 ```